Speaking and Training

 The Culture of Collective Impact

 For Collective Impact to succeed, groups must be as rigorous about building culture as they are about building strategy.
 Nonprofits have often been incentivized to demonstrate they are better than everyone else, over-promise on their outcomes, claim sole credit for successes, and hide mistakes and failures.
 Collective Impact requires a different kind of leadership.
 It requires a culture that develops and rewards authentic, inclusive, collaborative, and accountable leadership; helps leaders work better together across various turfs and differences; and engages community members as partners in achieving impact goals.
-In my talk, I illustrate how to be as rigorous about building the collective as we are about building impact.
+In my talk, I illustrate how to be as rigorous about building the collective as we are about building impact strategies.

 Community Engagement Matters